Front Page Forums Government Ethical Government

 * Disclose and avoid conflict of interest

-* No gifts from the public
+* No personal gifts or perks from the public

 * No violating rights or laws or regulations

 For the purposes of this discussion, a “gift” is any item or service or information provided that is not available to the public under the same terms.
+For example, a business would be allowed to provide a 10% discount for all government employees (a class perk), but not for a specific government employee (a personal gift).

 The United States Department of Justice has 14 General Principles of Ethical Conduct that are similar to these foundational principles.
 However, we need to go further.
 Accepting gifts should not be allowed at all, not just from someone who might have business with the agency.
 The reason is that a gift might happen first and then the person might have business with the agency later, and the gift already happened.
 This might be difficult to predict for the government employee but the outside influence has an information advantage in that they can predict their plans might bring them to interact with a certain government agency and they might start preparing for that by finding opportunities to socialize with its employees and prepare them for influence.
 It’s better to not accept any gifts from the public at any time.
 Government agencies can host their own employee recognition programs and social gatherings.